p12s/p12s/README.md

-### Hi there 👋🏻 I'm a backend developer who 😻 Go
+### Hi there 👋🏻 I'm a backend dev who 😻 Golang

 - 💻 Core Stack: **Go, Postgres, Kafka**
-- 💒 Making a simple frontend with Vue3, Nuxt3 (Vuetify)
 - 🔥 Interested in Asynchronous architecture, Microservices, Clouds

 <!--
+- If you are a very persistent recruiter - here is a link to my sv:
 - 🖋 My **[CV](https://hh.ru/resume/cc3489f0ff07751efe0039ed1f644367567676)**
 - 📫 How to reach me: **working-tam@yandex.com**
 -->